-Our Board of Directors utilized various valuation methodologies in accordance with the framework of the American Institute of Certified Public Accountants' Technical Practice Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation, to estimate the fair value of our common stock.
-These estimates and assumptions include numerous objective and subjective factors to determine the fair value of common stock at each grant date, including the following factors:
+Our Board of Directors utilized various valuation methodologies in accordance with the framework of the American Institute of Certified Public Accountants' Technical Practice Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation, to estimate the fair value of our Common Stock.
+These estimates and assumptions include numerous objective and subjective factors to determine the fair value of Common Stock at each grant date, including the following factors:

-- relevant precedent transactions including our capital transactions; - the liquidation preferences, rights, preferences, and privileges of our preferred stock relative to the common stock; - our actual operating and financial performance;
+• relevant precedent transactions including our capital transactions;

-- our current business conditions and projections; - our stage of development; - the likelihood and timing of achieving a liquidity event for the common stock underlying the stock options, such as an initial public offering, given prevailing market conditions; - any adjustment necessary to recognize a lack of marketability of the common stock underlying the granted options; - the market performance of comparable publicly traded companies; and - U.S. and global capital market conditions.
+- the liquidation preferences, rights, preferences, and privileges of our preferred stock relative to the Common Stock; - our actual operating and financial performance; - our current business conditions and projections; - our stage of development; - the likelihood and timing of achieving a liquidity event for the Common Stock underlying the stock options, such as an initial public offering, given prevailing market conditions; - any adjustment necessary to recognize a lack of marketability of the Common Stock underlying the granted options; - the market performance of comparable publicly traded companies; and - U.S. and global capital market conditions.

-In valuing our common stock, our Board of Directors determined the equity value of the business generally using the income approach and the market approach valuation methods.
-After the Equity Value is determined and allocated to the various classes of stock, a discount for lack of marketability ("DLOM"), is applied to arrive at the fair value of the common stock.
+In valuing our Common Stock, our Board of Directors determined the equity value of the business generally using the income approach and the market approach valuation methods.
+After the Equity Value is determined and allocated to the various classes of stock, a discount for lack of marketability ("DLOM"), is applied to arrive at the fair value of the Common Stock.
 A DLOM is applied based on the theory that as a private company, an owner of the stock has limited opportunities to sell this stock and any sale would involve significant transaction costs, thereby reducing overall fair market value.

-In addition, the Board of Directors also considered any secondary transactions involving our common stock.
+In addition, the Board of Directors also considered any secondary transactions involving our Common Stock.
 In its evaluation of those transactions, the Board of Directors considered the facts and circumstances of each transaction to determine the extent to which they represented a fair value exchange.
 Factors considered include transaction volume, timing, whether the transactions occurred among willing and unrelated parties, and whether the transactions involved investors with access to the Company's financial information.

 Application of these approaches involves the use of estimates, judgment, and assumptions that are highly complex and subjective, such as those regarding our expected future revenue, expenses, and future cash flows, discount rates, market multiples, the selection of comparable companies, and the probability of possible future events.
-Changes in any or all of these estimates and assumptions or the relationships between those assumptions impact our valuations as of each valuation date and may have a material impact on the valuation of our common stock.
-The fair value of our common stock will be determined based on the quoted market price on the New York Stock Exchange for subsequent reporting periods due to the closing of the Business Combination on July 22, 2022.
+Changes in any or all of these estimates and assumptions or the relationships between those assumptions impact our valuations as of each valuation date and may have a material impact on the valuation of our Common Stock.
+Upon the consummation of the Business Combination, the fair value of our Common Stock will be determined based on the quoted market price on the New York Stock Exchange.